Consoling touch: Emotional

-Affective v.
-Discriminative touch
+Affective versus discriminative touch

 Consoling touch has an emotional component that utilizes different neural networks and nerves than physical sensation processing alone.
 This distinction has been described by studies examining discriminative touch versus affective touch.
 Discriminative touch conveys information regarding pressure, vibration, or stretching of the skin.
 This kind of processing involves type A nerve fibers, which relay information very quickly to the brains sensory regions.
 Affective touch, however, involves type C nerve fibers.
 Unmyelinated, slower traveling, type C nerves communicate pain signals, temperature, and social touch.
-In humans, type C nerves respond greatest to soft strokes from stimuli matching skin temperature.
+In humans, type C nerves have the greatest response to soft strokes from stimuli matching skin temperature.
 These afferent nerves also exhibit a tuning curve for caressing speed specific to that which an individual finds most pleasant.
 The 'social touch hypothesis', coined by Håkan Olausson in 2010, proposes that C afferent nerve fibers are most sensitive to tactile stimuli occurring during close social interaction.

-Patient G.L.
+Patient G. L.

-Much of our understanding of affective and discriminative touch can be attributed to a woman known as 'Patient G.L'.
-Patient G.L. had Guillain-Barré syndrome, a rare autoimmune disorder wherein an immune system attacks ones own muscle and sensory neurons.
-Due to the condition, Patient G.L. lacked type A nerve fibers while type C remained intact.
+Much of the understanding of affective and discriminative touch can be attributed to a woman known as 'Patient G. L'.
+Patient G. L. had Guillain-Barré syndrome, a rare autoimmune disorder wherein an immune system attacks the body's own muscle and sensory neurons.
+Due to the condition, Patient G. L. lacked type A nerve fibers, while type C remained intact.
 Though the patient could not perceive physical contact, such as pressure on her skin, she still reported an emotional response to consoling touch.
-Further fMRI examination confirmed the patient lacked activation in the somatosensory cortex during touch.
-Being that the somatosensory cortex is responsible for type A processing, a healthy control would exhibit activation of these areas.
-Rather, patient G.L. showed heightened activation in the posterior insula.
+Further functional magnetic resonance imaging (fMRI) examination confirmed the patient lacked activation in the somatosensory cortex during touch.

+Because the somatosensory cortex is responsible for type A processing, a healthy control would exhibit activation of these areas.
+Instead, patient G. L. showed heightened activation in the posterior insula.
 The posterior insula is not sensitive to visceral input, but is involved in recognition, intensity encoding, and reward assessment.
-Patient G.L. described being the recipient of social touch as “ a faint, hard-to-place, pleasant sensation”.
+Patient G. L. described being the recipient of social touch as "a faint, hard-to-place, pleasant sensation".
 Olausson, a professor of clinical neuroscience, has compiled a great deal of work on the somatosensory system.
-He has identified not only cases like Patient G.L., but her inverse.
-Numerous adults without type C nerve fibers, but with type A were identified and studied. fMRI data confirmed these patients exhibited activation of the somatosensory cortex with no firing of the posterior insula.
+He has identified not only cases like Patient G. L., but her inverse.
+Numerous adults without type C nerve fibers, but with type A were identified and studied.
+FMRI data confirmed these patients exhibited activation of the somatosensory cortex with no firing of the posterior insula.
 These findings are some of the first to confirm C afferent nerve fibers convey emotional and social information involving the reward system while type A communicate tactile information within the somatosensory cortex.